Skip to main content

 ✅ stdlib functions renamed to verbose clear names, camelCase style

-All naming in standard library was reconsidered.
-Now, functions are named using longer, but clear names.
+All names in the standard library were reconsidered.
+Now, functions are called using longer but clear names.

 FunCTolk